DowncityDevdocs

 Authorization and Plugin Integration

-How auth and voice currently attach to chat, and what the real plugin boundary is now
+How auth and voice attach to chat today, and what that reveals about the real plugin boundary

 Authorization and Plugin Integration

-This page describes the current implementation rather than an abstract draft.
+This page describes the current implementation rather than an old draft model.

 The authorization path spans: